 Bodywork is an umbrella term for a constellation of related techniques developed to correct whole-body structural dysfunction.
-What that means is that say you come in with a sore neck.
-Instead of merely looking at the muscles of the neck and relieving ambient tension, a Bodyworker takes a step back and looks at the whole Body for clues as to why the neck hurts.
-Lo and behold, often there is a maladaptive postural holding pattern that the sore neck is merely a symptom of.
+Instead of solely focusing on muscles directly experiencing the pain and discomfort, and relieving ambient tension, a Bodyworker takes a step back and looks at the whole Body for clues as to why that area hurts.
+Lo and behold, often there is a maladaptive postural holding pattern that the sore muscles are merely a symptom of.
 Voila!
-Begin exploring the nature of that holding pattern and you will relieve the sore neck as a byproduct.
+Begin exploring the nature of that holding pattern and you will relieve the pain as a byproduct.

 So here is what a typical Bodywork session looks like.
 After an initial consultation to assess your concerns and goals for the session, I will have you lie comfortably on the table under the blanket.
 There is no need to undress, but I do recommend that you wear jogging shorts and a sports bra for women, and jogging shorts for men.

 The session will usually begin with some light neck or foot massage, to help you transition from the Mindworld and begin to enter the Bodyworld.

 Once we are comfortably settled in, I will begin to Feel into your Body, acknowledging specific ares of tension, noticing subtle emotional states, breathing patterns, or any other physical or non-physical cues.

 Then I will utilize a variety of techniques to address the physical issues that present themselves.
 These typically include: